County Kerry Ireland · Co. Kerry · Tralee Save · Share

 Siamsa Tíre

-Siamsa began in the 1960s as a parish drama project in the village of Finuge, west of Tralee.
-Father Pat Ahern wanted to put the rhythms of farm work — threshing, churning, footing turf — on stage with music and dance.
+Siamsa Tíre was founded in Tralee by Father Pat Ahern, who ran its first season from St John's Church in 1968.
+He wanted to put the rhythms of farm work - threshing, churning, footing turf - on stage with music and dance rooted in the southwest.
 It worked.
-By 1991 it had a purpose-built theatre in Tralee Town Park and the title of national folk theatre.
+A satellite training academy opened in Finuge, north of Tralee, in 1974; by 1991 a purpose-built theatre stood in Tralee Town Park.
 The summer season runs Tuesday to Saturday and the cast is half local, half graduates of the company's own training programme.

 The windmill and the famine ships